randyrossi/vicii-kawari/REGISTERS.md

     POKE 54271,ASC("C")
     POKE 54271,ASC("2")

-Once exra registers are enabled, registers 0xd030 - 0xd03f become available for access to VICII-Kawari video ram.
-These registers should remain functional across all variants.
-Extra registers can be deactivated again by setting bit 5 of 0xd03f to 1.
+Once activated, registers 0xd02f - 0xd03f are available to access VICII-Kawari extra features.
+Extra regsters can be deactivated again by setting bit 5 of 0xd03f to 1.

 ### Extra Registers Table

 REG    | Name | Description
 -------|------|-------------
+0xd02f |      | Unused
+0xd030 |      | Unused
+0xd031 |      | Unused
+0xd032 |      | Unused
+0xd033 |      | Unused
+0xd034 |      | Unused
+0xd035 |      | Unused
+0xd036 |      | Unused
+0xd037 |      | Unused
 0xd038 | VIDEO_FLAGS | See below
-0xd039 | VIDEO_MEM_A_HI | Video Memory Addr Hi Port A
+0xd039 | VIDEO_MEM_A_LO | Video Memory Addr Lo Port A
-0xd03a | VIDEO_MEM_A_LO | Video Memory Addr Lo Port A
+0xd03a | VIDEO_MEM_A_HI | Video Memory Addr Hi Port A
 0xd03b | VIDEO_MEM_A_VAL | Video Memory Port A Read/Write Value
-0xd03c | VIDEO_MEM_B_HI | Video Memory Addr Hi Port B
+0xd03c | VIDEO_MEM_B_LO | Video Memory Addr Lo Port B
-0xd03d | VIDEO_MEM_B_LO | Video Memory Addr Lo Port B
+0xd03d | VIDEO_MEM_B_HI | Video Memory Addr Hi Port B
 0xd03e | VIDEO_MEM_B_VAL | Video Memory Port B Read/Write Value
 0xd03f | VIDEO_MEM_FLAGS | Video Memory Op Flags (see below)

 ## Video Memory

 VICII-Kawari adds an extra 32k of video memory.
-This memory can be directly accessed by VICII-Kawari for new graphics modes but also provides a mechanism for the 6510 CPU to access it as well.
+This memory can be directly accessed by VICII-Kawari for new graphics modes.
 The registers 0xd039-0xd03f are used to read/write from/to video memory.
 (This space can also be used to store code but it would have to be copied back to main memory to be executed by the CPU.)

 VIDEO_MEM_FLAGS | Description
 ------------------------|------